BlockyFile/py-solc-x-ir/docs/index.rst

 Credit
 ======

-`py-solc-x <https://github.com/iamdefinitelyahuman/py-solc-x>`_ is forked from `py-solc <https://github.com/ethereum/py-solc>`_ which was written by `Piper Merriam <https://github.com/pipermerriam>`_.
+`py-solc-x-ir <https://github.com/BlockyFile/py-solc-x-ir>`_ is forked from `py-solc <https://github.com/ethereum/py-solc>`_ which was written by `Piper Merriam <https://github.com/pipermerriam>`_.

 Dependencies
 ============

-Py-solc-x allows the use of multiple versions of solc, and can install or compile them as needed.
+py-solc-x-ir allows the use of multiple versions of solc, and can install or compile them as needed.
 If you wish to compile from source you must first install the required `solc dependencies <https://solidity.readthedocs.io/en/latest/installing-solidity.html#building-from-source>`_.